 The Conservatory Garden, located at Fifth Avenue and 105th Street, is the location of numerous ceremonies and photo sessions each year.
 The six-acre Garden is made up of three smaller gardens, each with its own particular charm.
 Extensive displays of flowers, shrubs, and trees are in bloom from early spring through late October.

 Ceremonies and photography sessions at Conservatory Garden require permits from the Central Park Conservancy; permit fees directly support the maintenance and cultivation of Conservatory Garden.
-You may print out and complete the permit application form and return it by mail along with a money order payable to Central Park Conservancy.
+You may print out and complete the permit application form and return it by mail along with a check or money order payable to Central Park Conservancy.
+Credit cards are also accepted through the form on the application.
 Your date will be reserved and confirmed immediately, providing there is no conflict with a previously reserved party.
 If a conflict exists, you will have the opportunity to choose another date and time.
 When your date is confirmed, a permit will be mailed to you one month before your date.

 - Permit fee is $400.